swcarpentry/DEPRECATED-boot-camps/6-Documentation/Readme.rst

         # log the message, making a default if needed
         if msg is None:
             msg = "Toasted to level {}".format(toastiness)
-        logger.info(msg, "toast")
+        logging.info(msg)

 However, it is certainly possible to over-document your code with comments.
 Comments should never simply repeat what the code itself is doing.
 The goal is to strike the right balance.
-The approriate ratio changes with language.
+The appropriate ratio changes with language.
 (Typically higher level languages have greater functionality per line and so have more comments.)
 Try to avoid the following: